Strengths

 That is what happens in teams too.
 When people understand that their colleague's annoying trait is the flipside of a genuine strength, the conversation changes from "why are you like this?" to "how do we use this well?"

 The balance is the work.
 Not finding perfect people.
-Finding the right way to use the real ones.
+Finding the right way to use the people you actually have.